MunityUK/munity-saas/README.md

 npm run db:init
 ```

-You should have a new Docker container named `voicera-db` started.
+You should have a new Docker container named `munity-db` started.
 Wait a few
 seconds for it to bootstrap MySQL before running the next command.

 ### 4. Ingest example data